 Congratulations to this year’s winning artists for the statewide calendar drawing contest entitled “Long Island Sound and Its Watershed: What It Means to Me.”
 The annual drawing contest is open to all Connecticut students currently in Grades K-6.
-This calendar contest is sponsored by Dominion Energy and supported by Barbara Petersen Parker (Center for Art and Earth Inc.), Trina Barrett (Mystic Aquarium), William Sullivan (Riverfront Recapture), Diana Payne (CT Sea Grant), Lisette Henrey, Barbara LaValley, and Rose Bonito.
+This calendar contest is sponsored by Dominion Energy and supported by Barbara Petersen Parker (Center for Art and Earth Inc.), Trina Barrett (Mystic Aquarium), William Sullivan (Riverfront Recapture), Diana Payne (CT Sea Grant), Lisette Henrey, Barbara LaValley, Laura Carroll-Koch, and Rose Bonito.

 The Long Island Sound drawing contest is open to all Connecticut students currently in Grades K-6.
 Participating classes/schools are asked to select one drawing per eligible grade to submit for judging.
 Individual children may submit a drawing on their own if the class or school is not participating or if their artwork was not selected to represent their school.